fibo/OLAP-cube/README.md

 Note also that

 1. Everything is immutable, all attributes are static.
-2. Operators are chainable but they always return a brand new instance.
+2. Operators are chainable and they always return a brand new instance.

 ### `new Table({ dimensions, fields, points, data })`